 My (Calligraphy) Story—and I'm sticking to it!

-It began with the fire of a $5.00 bill burning a hole the the pocket of a 12 year old boy.
+It began with the fire of a $5.00 bill burning a hole the the pocket of a 10 year old boy.
 Actually, I had my eyes on that bottle of ink and Speedball text book at JJ Newbury's 5&10 for months before the $5.00 arrived in the form of a birthday present.
 I remember clearly now, over 40 years later, the excited walk downtown to make the purchase—and the even more excited run back home to try it all out!
 I can even recall the smell of that Speedball ink as I opened the bottle for the first time.
 I was hooked from the start.
 I began (of course) with the most elaborate, "the fanciest" hand in the book, "Old English."
 The ever-popular italic hand is much easier to achieve, so that followed pretty quickly and became a longtime favorite.
-During my teen years, I explored and enjoyed many art mediums, but calligraphy remained an on-going interest.
+During my teen years, I explored and enjoyed many art mediums, but calligraphy remained a constant interest.
 When I was 16, my older brother, who had developed an interest in lettering, enrolled in classes at Butera School of Art in Boston.
 (Butera, the last sign painting school in the country, graduated its final class in 2011) Letters took on new meaning and new significance as I found a peer with whom I could enjoy hours of conversation simply around these 26 shapes.